tylermercer/personal-website/src/content/posts/software/unlaunching.md

 In other words, the main risk is not that of striking a bad balance between exploring and exploiting---it's _spending too much time pulling a bad lever_.

-But that doesn't mean we can just pull the best lever---exploration is necessary in order to identify a good lever in the first place.
-The key is to pick a strategy that allows us to explore various options while minimizing the time spent pulling lower-payout levers.
+But that doesn't mean we can just pick the best lever and pull it.
+Exploration is necessary in order to identify a good lever in the first place.
+The key is to pick a strategy that allows us to explore various options initially and zero-in on the best levers over time, while minimizing the total time spent pulling lower-payout levers.

 ## Logwise's cost

 The multi-armed bandit mental model, as it is usually rendered, describes each lever as being essentially defined in only one dimension: potential payout.
 But when using this model for evaluating different ways to spend one's time, we also have to consider _cost_.